Mark practises as a barrister, and as a commercial mediator.

 Mark has appeared in the High and District Courts many times and also in the Court of Appeal.
 He also has experience in the Employment Court, the Employment Authority, the Weathertight Homes Tribunal, the Health Practitioners Disciplinary Tribunal, and the Coroner’s Court.
 He has acted in numerous arbitrations.

 Mark completed the Mediating Disputes course at Harvard Law School.
 He is a Fellow of the Arbitrators’ and Mediators’ Institute of New Zealand, and an AMINZ Council member.
-Mark is also a Resolution Institute-trained and accredited mediator.
+Mark is also Resolution Institute-trained.

-He is on mediation panels for AMINZ, the Health and Disability Commission, the New Zealand Dispute Resolution Centre and the New Zealand Law Society Lawyers Complaints Service.
+He is on mediation panels for AMINZ, Complete Online Dispute Resolution (CODR), the Health and Disability Commission, the New Zealand Dispute Resolution Centre, the New Zealand Law Society Lawyers Complaints Service, and the Weathertight Homes Tribunal.

-He has successfully mediated disputes involving: company, construction, contract, earthquake, education, employment, finance, insurance, intellectual property, property, relationship property, rural, tortious, trustee and weathertightness issues.
+He has successfully mediated disputes involving: company, construction, contract, earthquake, education, employment, finance, insurance, intellectual property, negligence, partnership, property, relationship property, rural, sexual harassment, trust and weathertightness issues.
 He has worked with local and international parties.

 Mark was the winner of the Resolution Institute's 2015 award for contribution to dispute resolution by an emerging practitioner.
 In 2016 he was recognised as one of the top 10 mediators in New Zealand by LawFuel.
 He was also awarded the AMINZ Ann Edge Memorial Award for Excellence in Fellowship Mediation and the Fellowship Mediation Prize.

-He has been invited to judge mooting and interviewing competitions at the Auckland University Law School, and to coach the Law School’s ICC International Commercial Mediation Competition team.
-He has been on the faculty of the AMINZ Mediation Skills Intensive course.
+He has provided mediation skills coaching at the Auckland University Law School.
+He is a regular on the faculty of the AMINZ Mediation Skills Intensive course.

 He is a current member of the New Zealand Society of Construction Law, the New Zealand Bar Association, the New Zealand Insurance Law Association, the Auckland Medico-Legal Society and the Intellectual Property Society of Australia and New Zealand.